 From turkey to beef, buffalo to bison, you can grill any kind of desirable steak on the Blackstone griddle.

 Mostly, people prefer ribeye steak.
 They have loads of marbled fat that brings a juicy tenderness to your steak.
-However, you can choose the New York Strip or flight mignon, but be careful about cooking if you are using meat with leaner cuts.
+However, you can choose the New York Strip or fillet mignon, but be careful about cooking if you are using meat with leaner cuts.

-Guide to cook a Traeger Ribeye steak
+Related > > Guide to cook a Traeger Ribeye steak

 Preparing The Steak And Blackstone Griddle

-- Turn on the flames of your Blackstone griddle before 10-15 minutes.
+- Turn on the flames of your Blackstone griddle for 10-15 minutes.
 If you have multiple burners, turn on all of them at high flame.
 In this manner, you can grill multiple steaks at the same time.

 Once you are done with prepping your steak and Blackstone griddle, then you can move towards the next step.

 Steps on How to Cook Steak On A Griddle